clayton-knapp/half-baked-fuzzy-bunny-organizer-web-01/README.md

 | ASYNC: `getFamilies()` : get all bunnies in supabase.
 (These families are the same for everybody in the cohort and do not 'belong' to any particular user.
 Your bunnies will show up for everybody) |1|
 | ASYNC: `createBunny(bunny)` : create bunny in supabase and attach it to a family |1|
 | ASYNC: `deleteBunny(id)` : delete a bunny in supabase |1|

+Add a page that lets you create a new loving family

+HTML Setup:
+Add a Family Page

+- Form
+    -Family name input box
+    -Submit button

+EVENTS
+Form Submit
+    - Add/insert/create a new family in the family table
+    - re-direct to add bunny or see all families